 At this point I have to believe that we don't care that much about being "spied on" or "sold" to others: the reactions are mild, even after the latest exploit brought to light by the Wall Street Journal.

 The newspaper reports that Google is secretly aggregating millions of medical records from patients from 21 states in the United States, in a project called Nightingale.

 What is the purpose of the Nightingale Project?

-The Mountain View home partnered with Ascension, a health care system, to collect this data and design AI and ML-based software that personalizes individual patient care, according to the Wall Street Journal.
-However, neither the doctors nor the patients were made aware of this practice.
+The Mountain View company collaborated with Ascension, a healthcare system, to collect this data and design AI and ML-based software that personalizes individual patient care, according to the Wall Street Journal.
+However, neither doctors nor patients were made aware of this practice.

 Why did Google take this initiative?

-Google collects patient lab results, diagnoses, hospitalization records, and other categories from Ascension - items that complement the entire health history of millions of patients, including their full names and dates of birth.
+Google collects patient lab results, diagnoses, hospitalization records and other categories from Ascension — items that complete the entire health histories of millions of patients, including their full names and dates of birth.

 As also written by the Forbes newspaper, Ascension staff uploads this data to Google's Cloud servers.
 In return, he has access to a search engine to find information about patients such as known medical problems, test results and medications.

 Is it legal?

 Difficult to say.
 For me no. A press release released just yesterday by Ascension officially announced its partnership with Google on the Nightingale Project.
 In the statement he added that all the work related to his “engagement with Google complies with the rules” e “backed by a solid commitment to security and data protection”.
 It did not recognize whether patient data was collected and used by Google without their consent.